GUARDIANSHIP

 Preserving Identity Through Cultural Memory

-Each composition created by the Maison contributes to a broader structure of cultural memory.
-Guardianship affirms the continuity of this memory through preservation, attribution, and transmission.
+Each composition entrusted to a Guardian contributes to the broader structure of cultural memory.
+Guardianship affirms this continuity through formal attribution, preservation, and transmission.

 The Guardian’s Role